ksatirli/katacoda-scenarios/k8s-terraform-datadog/step1.md

 `helm search datadog`{{execute}}

-The `datadog/datadog` Chart should be at version `2.4.4` or higher, ideally
+The `datadog/datadog` Chart should be at chart version `2.4.4` or higher, ideally